skepticaldude/devops-learning/README.md

 # Progress Update 04 mar 2026
 * started a unique lab where ill be doing a lot of activities, ill see if i can list them out here
+* i worked with VMs, compute engine, SSH, i think this lab contains a lot of things that'll be needed for cloud computing and i've made attempts on it, almost completed it on the first try and i think i'm getting the hang of it